santiment/academy/src/docs/metrics/social-volume/index.md

   - `AND` - The intersection of two search results. `btc AND moon` returns the documents that contain both of the words `btc` and `moon` at the same time.
-  - `NOT` - Filter out documents that contain a given search term. `btc NOT lambo` returns the documents that contain the word `btc` and does not contain the word `lambo`
+  - `NOT` - Filter out documents that contain a given search term. `btc NOT lambo` returns the documents that contain the word `btc` and do not contain the word `lambo`
   - `?` - A wildcard search. `?` in the search term means that it can match any character.
 For example the query `btc AND 1?k` will be the combined result